bahrus/d-fine/README.md

 </h-llo-world>
 ```

-The previous sibling can be a t-mplate to start with:
+The previous sibling can b- a t-mplate to start with:

 ```html
 <template>